Crystalline cohomology of rigid analytic spaces: Introduction

 The above provides three algebraic methods computing singular cohomology of a complex variety that is not necessarily smooth.
 It is then natural to ask if we have an analogous picture in the non-archimedean geometry.
 The goal of our article is to study the theory of cohomology for non-smooth rigid spaces in non-archimedean geometry, analogous to the three modifications for complex algebraic varieties as above.

 To start, let us fix some notations.
-Let $K$ be a $p$-adic extension of $\mathbb{Q}_p$.
+Let $K$ be a $p$-adic extension of $\mathbb{Q}_p$; namely $K$ is a field that is complete with respect to a non-archimedean valuation extending that of $\mathbb{Q}_p$.
 In 1960s, Tate introduced the notion of the \emph{rigid analytic space} that forms a natural $p$-adic analogue of the complex analytic space.
-Here similar to complex analytic spaces, examples of rigid analytic spaces include analyfications of algebraic varieties over $K$.
+Here similarly to complex analytic spaces, examples of rigid analytic spaces include analyfications of algebraic varieties over $K$.

 As a $p$-adic field is totally disconnected, singular cohomology of a rigid space over $K$ is not an interesting object.
 However, we could still define a de Rham complex $\Omega_{X/K}^\bullet$ of $X$, where each $\Omega_{X/K}^i$ is the sheaf of K\"ahler differentials that are continuous under $p$-adic topology.
 When $X$ is smooth and proper over $K$, it can be shown that the cohomology of its de Rham complex behaves very well: it is living within cohomological degrees $[0,2\dim(X)]$, such that each cohomology group is a finite dimensional $K$-vector space.
-In particular, when $X$ is the analytification of a smooth proper algebraic variety over $K$, the $p$-adic analytic de Rham cohomology of $X$ and the algebraic de Rham cohomology of the variety matches up, so we get the correct Betti numbers.
+In particular, when $X$ is the analytification of a smooth proper algebraic variety over $K$, the $p$-adic analytic de Rham cohomology of $X$ and the algebraic de Rham cohomology of the variety match up, so we get the correct Betti numbers.

 In the following, we consider general rigid spaces over $K$ that may not be smooth.